Oosteeklo Abbey

-Oosteeklo Abbey was a Cistercian nunnery founded in Oosteeklo in 1217 and later moved to Ghent.
+Oosteeklo Abbey was a Cistercian nunnery founded in Oosteeklo in the 12th century and later moved to Ghent.

 History

-In the Middle Ages the lay brothers and the secular tenants of the monastery played an important role in the agricultural development of the sandy heathland around the village of Oosteeklo.
+There are conflicting versions of the abbey's earliest foundation, with some writers suggesting a date as early as 1164.
+In 1249, the community was taken under the protection of Margaret II of Flanders, who gave the monastery permission to sell, exchange and develop the agricultural land in its possession, but retained control of the marshland and wasteland and charged the monastery an annual rent on these.
+The lay brothers and the secular tenants of the monastery played an important role in the medieval development of the sandy heathland around the village of Oosteeklo.

+In 1246 the community obtained a papal bull from Innocent IV prohibiting creditors from seizing the abbey's goods.
+A monastery chapel was consecrated in 1296.

 In 1577, during the Dutch Revolt, the abbey was plundered and razed.
 Seven surviving members of the community regrouped under Abbess Elisabeth Fransmans and in 1585 moved into the Posteernehof in the city of Ghent.
 Under Joanna de Hertoghe (died 1630), the abbey church was built in Ghent, and under Francisca vanden Steene (abbess 1636–1668) the refectory, chapter house and infirmary were built and the church decorated.
+In 1653, the abbess established a confraternity of St Bernard of Clairvaux.

-While established in Ghent the monastery did retain extensive property and rights in and around Oosteeklo.
-Their former guesthouse in the village is now listed as built heritage.
+While established in Ghent, the monastery did retain extensive property and rights in and around Oosteeklo.
+Their former guesthouse in the village, a 15th-century structure with later renovations, is now listed as built heritage.
 On 11 May 1666 Gerard de Baere, Abbot of Dunes, granted permission for a chapel with portable altar to be built on the former site of the abbey in Oosteeklo.